1jour1vin

 About the estate:

-Since 1981, Sylvie and Jean-François Deffarge have spared no effort in upholding the Montravel legacy on this estate inherited from Jean-François’s father.
-Today, it comprises 52 hectares located on the hillsides and the Vélines plateau.
+Since 1981, Sylvie and Jean-François Deffarge have spared no effort in upholding the Montravel name at this estate, which they inherited from Jean-François’s father.
+Today, the estate spans 52 hectares located on the hillsides and the Vélines plateau.
 While the estate has not yet made the switch to organic farming, it strives to do the best it can.
 The next generation is already in the starting blocks: Quentin and Benjamin are now involved in the estate’s operations and are taking the reins.
 The extensive and well-structured portfolio allows them to offer wines suited to every occasion.
 The new winery will enable them to take their vision even further, notably by developing a few experimental cuvées as a complement to their existing range.

 Hachette Wine Guide